emodatt08/PHP-Log-Writer/readme.md

     $log->setFileName('requests');
 ```

-log arrays, objects, integers or strings in either .log, .json and .csv file formats by setting the extension in the second argument
+Log arrays, objects, integers or strings in either .log, .json and .csv file formats by setting the extension in the second argument
 ```sh
     $log->logData((object) $_SERVER, 'json');
 ```